bozdoz/gmail-scraping/README.md

 ### Get API_TOKEN

 Run `npx serve` and navigate to http://localhost:5000.
-Enter your credentials, click start, and follow the process.
+Enter your credentials (client id and maybe client secret), click start, and follow the process.
 Then check the network tab for something from content-gmail.googleapis.com/gmail/v1/users/me/labels.
 It should have a header for Authorization with your API_TOKEN.